Population Genetics

 A better collaboration between Institutions was also encouraged in order to facilitate sample exchanges for joint analysis.

-In line with this resolution, two expert “ACCOBAMS workshops on Data Collection on Cetacean Population Genetics in the ACCOBAMS area” were organized on 2 September 2022 (online) and 20-21 September 2022 (in-person, Monaco).
+Two expert “ACCOBAMS workshops on Data Collection on Cetacean Population Genetics in the ACCOBAMS area” were organized on 2 September 2022 (online) and 20-21 September 2022 (in-person, Monaco).
 The workshop report can be downloaded here .

 During the workshops, several documents were produced: